The-AI-Alliance/glossary/docs/glossary.markdown

 ### Training

 In our context, training is the processes used to teach a model, such as a [Generative AI Models](#generative-ai-model) how to do its intended job.
-A more precise term used in generative AI model development is [Pre-training](#pre-training), the training process that uses a massive data corpus to teach the model facts about the world, how to speak and understand human language, and do some skills.
+A more precise term used in generative AI model development is [Pre-Training](#pre-training), the training process that uses a massive data corpus to teach the model facts about the world, how to speak and understand human language, and do some skills.
 However, the resulting model uses does poorly on specialized tasks and even basic skills like following a user's instructions, conforming to social norms (e.g., avoiding hate speech), etc.

-That's where a second [Tuning](#tuning) phase comes in, often called [Post-training](#post-training), which uses a suite of processes to improve the models performance on many general or specific skills.
+That's where a second [Tuning](#tuning) phase comes in, often called [Post-Training](#post-training), which uses a suite of processes to improve the models performance on many general or specific skills.

 ### Trust and Safety